ncullen93/abaR/README.md

 validation studies when data cannot be easily shared between collaborators.

-## Get started
+### Getting started

 To view tutorials and examples of how to use the package, you can visit the package website at <https://ncullen93.github.io/abaR>.

-You can view and install the development version of the aba package from [GitHub](https://github.com/ncullen93/abaR) with the following:
+You can install the development version of the aba package from [GitHub](https://github.com/ncullen93/abaR) with the following:

 ``` r